Are there any age restrictions for older animals?

 The import conditions from New Zealand are yet to be finalised.
 Clients are advised to continue to use the old conditions until otherwise advised.

-The department intends to give reasonable notice before any changes come into effect.
+The department will give reasonable notice before any changes come into effect.

 How long will it take for me to get my cat or dog’s import permit?